C’est La Vie Champagne Barge cruise. Meaux to Chalon en Champagne

 Cruise to Tours sur Marne

-This morning’s cruise we leave the river Marne for the canal Lateral a la Marne, perfect time to put your working shoes on or ride a bicycle along the tow path and catch the C’est la Vie at the next lock.
+This morning’s part of the Champagne Barge cruise we leave the river Marne for the canal Lateral a la Marne, perfect time to put your working shoes on or ride a bicycle along the tow path and catch the C’est la Vie at the next lock.

 After lunch we will pay a visit to a small family run vineyard, for the 2nd of your champagne tasting experiences.
 Driving through vineyards as far as the eye can see.
 We return to the C’est La Vie for your gourmet dinner.